juju/docs/src/en/developer-testing.md

 ## Test automation

-The test runner will be run automatically so all charm tests must be self contained, meaning tests must install or package the files required to test the charm.
+The charm tests will be run automatically so all tests must not require user interaction.
+The test code must install or package the files required to test the charm.
 The test runner will find and execute each test within that directory and produce a report.

 If tests exit with services still in the environment, the test runner may clean them up, whether by destroying the environment or destroying the services explicitly, and the machines may be terminated as well.
+For this reason tests should not make assumptions on machine numbers or other factors in the environment that could be reset.
 Any artifacts needed from the test machines should be retrieved and displayed before the test exits.

 ### Exit codes